Mohamed8Sharif/Mohamed8Sharif/README.md

 - 👋 Hi there, im Mohamed!
-- 🌱 I’m currently learning C++ and networking on UNIX
+- 🌱 I’m currently learning C++ and networking on UNIX at Northern Illinois University
-- 🤔 I’m looking for help with life advice
 - 💬 Ask me about Motorcycles 🏍️
 - 📫 How to reach me: Mohamed8Sharif@gmail.com
 - 😄 Pronouns: He/Him